-Actors Art & Craft 100 points -participation

-50 points - level of skill

-50 points - focus and completion

-Actor Body & Voice 100 points -participation

-50 points - level of skill

-50 points -focus and completion

-Actors Text & Imagination 100 points - participation

-50 points - level of skill

-50 points - focus and completion

-Actors Performance Mid-Term Monologue Actors Play Report50 points - clarity and writing structure 50 points - meeting deadline 50 points - attendance of show Departmental Spring Production 50 points attendance Daily Participation Journal30 points - class handouts, materials, and other worksheets.
-70 points - individual assessments/growth 30 points - handwritten material that is clear and understandable 20 points - overall presentation of journal.
-Appearance, photos, etc. Final Auto Drama.
-20 points - memorization 20 points - focus and completion 20 points - connection with character 20 points - props and costume 10 points - truth and precision 30 points - rehearsal time 30 points - script, clarity of message, flow, and structure Excessive lateness/tardiness10 points deducted daily.
-Lack of participation - 5 points deducted each ensemble/individual assignment Attend department production 50 points
+The Actors Art 100 points -participation 50 points - level of skill 50 points - focus & completion Body & Voice 100 points -participation 50 points - level of skill 50 points - focus & completion Text & Imagination Actors Performance Mid-Term Monologue/Duo 20 points - memorization 20 points - focus & completion 20 points - connection with character 10 points - props and costume 10 points - rehearsal time 20 points - truth and precision Play Report 50 points - clarity & writing structure 50 points - meeting deadline Departmental Production 50 points attendance Daily Participation 100 points - attendance 50 points - participation in class exercises Journal & Articles 30 points - class handouts & materials 70 points - individual assessments/growth 30 points - handwritten material concise.
+20 points - presentation of journal.
+Final Scene (Auto Drama/Duo) 20 points - memorization 20 points - focus & completion 20 points - connection with character 20 points - props & costume 10 points - truth & precision 30 points - rehearsal time

+30 points - script, clarity of message, flow, & structure Excessive lateness/tardiness......10 points deducted daily.

+Lack of participation..... - 5 points deducted each ensemble/individual assignment

-\\ Points are deducted from each graded area if said criteria's are not to its maximum potential.
+- Points are deducted from each graded area if said criteria's are not to its maximum potential.
 Please put forth all efforts in completing all assignments with dedication, clarity, and professionalism.
 No Exceptions.
-Stay focus!

-\\Please be advised that there are no mid- term grades given.
+Stay focus! - Please be advised that there are no mid-term grades given.
 Some materials are subject to change throughout the course of the semester.
 It is impossible for any student to make speedy progress in a class based upon one/two completed assignments or attendance.
 The professor will give individual conferences throughout the semester so that students can keep track of their growth and matriculation.
 Also be reminded that your final grade is a total grading of all completed work and assignments.